 Assessment: Assessment will be a combination of internally assessed coursework (IA) and externally assessed examination (EA).
-Internal assessment forms 60% of the course and is coursework marked by the teacher which can be resubmitted once to make any necessary improvements.
+Internal assessment forms 60% of the course and is coursework carried out in class under controlled conditions and marked by the teacher.
 There is one externally assessed unit which is 40% of the course and is a synoptic examination which builds on the knowledge and skills learnt in Components 1 and 2.
-There is one resit opportunity.
 BTECs use Pass, Merit and Distinction grades.
 A Distinction star can also be achieved as a final grade if there is consistent high-quality work submitted across all components.